drghirlanda/alex/Docs/AlexManual.md

 training, in which the Smiley is an unconditioned stimulus (US) that serves to reinforce the conditioned stimuli (CSs) designated as S1s.
-We maintain the more generic S1/S2 terminology, however, in order to have alex equally applicable to trials where both stimuli are neutral (as, for example, in higher-order conditioning), and where S2 would not be considered a reward.
+We maintain the more generic S1/S2 terminology, however, in order to have alex equally applicable to trials where both stimuli are neutral (as in higher-order conditioning), and where S2 would not be considered a reward.

 ## The `Stimuli.csv` file